Dolomites Bike Day

 The circular route, amidst fascinating natural landscapes, leads through some of the most attractive roads and well-known Dolomite passes in South Tyrol and Veneto.
 Starting from Alta Badia you cycle to Corvara and up to the Campolongo pass where you ride down to Arabba and Livinallongo.
 Here you climb the Falzarego pass and the Valparola pass - one of the most fascinating sceneries in the Alps - from where you reach again Alta Badia by cycling downwards to San Cassiano.
 From San Cassiano you ride to your starting point.

-The route has a total length of 52 km and a total difference in altitude of 1.370 meters.
+The route has a total difference in altitude of 1.370 meters.